Kreizler series: Novels

+Completed Novels

-Further books
+Planned books

-On April 11, 2016, Entertainment Weekly announced that Caleb Carr will author two new books, one that will be a sequel, and one a prequel, to The Alienist.
-The first will be a sequel, set 18 years after The Angel of Darkness, in 1915 New York City, and is “centered on nativist violence and terrorism during America’s involvement in World War I".
-The second book, the prequel will be called The Strange Case of Miss Sarah X, and will see a youthful Kreizler, after finishing his psychology training at Harvard, fall under the spell of William James, have his first run-in with Roosevelt, and delve into the secret life of Sara Howard.
+On April 11, 2016, Entertainment Weekly announced that Caleb Carr would write two new books, a sequel and a prequel to The Alienist.
+The sequel was to be set 18 years after The Angel of Darkness, in 1915 New York City, and was to be “centered on nativist violence and terrorism during America’s involvement in World War I".
+The second book, a prequel, was to be called The Strange Case of Miss Sarah X, and would have seen a youthful Kreizler, after finishing his psychology training at Harvard, fall under the spell of William James, have his first run-in with Roosevelt, and delve into the secret life of Sara Howard.

+The Alienist at Armageddon was scheduled for publication by Little, Brown and Co. imprint Mulholland Books, but as of September 9, 2019 the book's webpage at Mulholland is unavailable.

 In other media

 Television

 In April 2015, Deadline reported that Paramount Television had decided to use a three-year, first-look production deal they made with Anonymous Content productions to adapt The Alienist as an event TV series.
 Paramount also announced that Oscar-winning Forrest Gump screenwriter Eric Roth had come on board the project as executive producer, as did Hossein Amini as both writer for the series and executive producer.
 It was also announced that the season 1 True Detective director Cary Fukunaga would be brought on board to direct all the episodes and act as an executive producer.

 In May 2015, Variety reported that TNT had made a deal to produce the series at $5 million per episode.
 In July 2015, writer/director John Sayles announced on his blog that he was joining the team as writer for the TV series.
 On July 21, 2015, Caleb Carr made an announcement that he was coming on board the series as a consulting producer.
 The ten-episode series premiered on TNT on January 22, 2018.

 On August 16, 2018, TNT ordered a sequel series based upon the follow-up novel The Angel of Darkness.